LogoRiven Wiki

 • Real-time validation

-• Stored in PostgreSQL
+• Stored in settings file

 2. Environment Variables